Properties and BrickColor

 - Makes marks: Yes

 - Line color: grey

+Many of an object’s properties are shown in the Properties window.
 To get an idea of some properties already being used by objects in your game:

-- Create and click on a new part.
+- Select a part.

 - Scroll through the Properties Window on the bottom right.